Code-Institute-Submissions/nature-adventures/README.md

 ### Authentication pages

-* The registeration page allows new users to sign up and create a profile for the site.
+* The registration page allows new users to sign up and create a profile for the site.
 * The login page allows registered users to sign in using their login details.
 * The logout page allows registered users to sign out.